Have you ever wondered why you’re always told to apply sunscreen 15/20 minutes BEFORE sun exposure?

 Sunscreen works like that.
 If you rub your face, sweat, and even apply makeup before the sunscreen has had time to dry down and form the protective film on your skin, you’ll likely be removing some of it, compromising the protection you’re getting.

 So don’t touch your face (and any other area where you’ve applied your sunscreen, of course) for at least 15 minutes, ok?

 By the way, if you’re curious to know what my fave sunscreens are, check out these guides below:

 The Bottom Line

 If you want to maximise the protection of your sunscreen, always put it on 20 minutes before sun exposure.
-You won’t get even protection everywhere otherwise.
+Skip this rule and you won’t get even protection everywhere!